dortania/OpenCore-Install-Guide/why-oc.md

 ## Does OpenCore support older hardware

 As of right now, the majority of Intel hardware is supported so long as the OS itself does!
-However please refer to the [Hardware Limitations](macos-limits.md) for more info on what hardware is supported in what versions of OS X/macOS.
+However please refer to the [Hardware Limitations page](macos-limits.md) for more info on what hardware is supported in what versions of OS X/macOS.

 Currently, Intel's Yonah and newer series CPUs have been tested properly with OpenCore.